What to Look for When Buying a Garage Door

 Garage doors are designed to last a long time.
 Many homeowners have never needed to purchase one, so when it becomes clear their old one won’t cut it anymore, it leaves them wondering where to begin.

-At RCS Garage Doors, we think you can’t go wrong with the carriage style.
+At RCS Garage Doors, we think you can’t go wrong with carriage house designs.
 They feature unmatched functionality and beauty, and we’ve seen firsthand how they can transform a home’s exterior.
 Because of this, we are proud to offer a wide selection of Clopay carriage house garage doors.

 While we think bigger is better when it comes to selection, we know it can easily become overwhelming to our customers.
 If you’re in the market for a new garage door, but you aren’t sure where to start, let us introduce you to a door we love.